pydelhi/pydelhi_mobile/README.md

 ### Help on screens
 - https://kivy.org/docs/api-kivy.modules.screen.html

-## To change images in app
-   - Paste/change the image in PyDelhiConf/tools/theming
-   - Change your directory to PyDelhiConf
-   - Run command ``make theming``

 This command will aggregate all the png images in your file to one atlas from which the images are loaded.